yazz/VisualJS/README.md

      )

- Please note that the raw SQL is not visible from web browsers as it is encryted via a server side macro.
+ Please note that the raw SQL is not visible from web browsers as it is encryted via a server side macro, a feature unique to Clojure and Lisp.